-DO consider entering into a prenuptial or premarital agreement prior to marriage, to make clear which property is not subject to division upon your death or divorce.
+Do consider entering into a prenuptial or premarital agreement prior to marriage, to make clear which property isn't subject to division upon your death or divorce.

-DO maintain accurate and complete books and records to establish the separate nature of property you wish to keep independent from the marital estate -- such as property held by you prior to marriage, or property received by you alone as a gift or inheritance during the marriage.
+Do maintain accurate and complete books and records to establish the separate nature of property you wish to keep independent from the marital estate.
+Property you may want to keep separate can include property you had before marriage, or gifts or inheritance you receive during the marriage.

-DO continue to keep all separate property separate throughout the marriage if you are concerned about keeping it in your family (or as your personal asset) upon your death or divorce.
-Generally, this means you should not "commingle" property you owned prior to marriage with property you and your spouse acquire during the marriage, or it may become difficult -- if not impossible -- to legally determine which is which.
+Do continue to keep all separate property separate throughout the marriage if you're concerned about keeping it in your family (or as your personal asset) upon your death or divorce.
+Generally, this means you shouldn't "commingle" property you owned prior to marriage with property you and your spouse acquire during the marriage, or it may become difficult -- if not impossible -- to legally determine if it's separate or marital property.

-DO use only your nonmarital property to purchase other property that you want to be considered nonmarital property.
-In other words, a boat that you pay for with money you had before marriage and kept in a separate account after marriage will be considered nonmarital property, but if your spouse pays for part of it, or even helps maintain it, the boat could lose characterization as nonmarital property.
+Do use only your non-marital property to purchase other property that you want to be considered separate property.
+In other words, a boat that you pay for with money you had before marriage and kept in a separate account after marriage will be considered separate or non-marital property.
+But if your spouse pays for part of it, or even helps maintain it, the boat could lose characterization as non-marital property.

-DO keep separate the proceeds acquired from any personal injury case during marriage, if you want those funds to retain their nonmarital property character.
+Do keep proceeds acquired from any personal injury case during marriage separate, if you want those funds to retain their non-marital property character.
 The money you get from a personal injury lawsuit is yours alone, except for any portion that reimburses you for your lost income, or compensates your spouse for the loss of your services or companionship.

-DON'T use nonmarital funds to pay off a marital debt, or those funds could lose their nonmarital character.
+Don't use separate funds to pay off a marital debt, or those funds could lose their non-marital character.

-DON'T open a joint bank account with nonmarital funds, even if you intend to keep track of which portion is nonmarital.
-It is much more prudent to maintain separate accounts if you wish to keep nonmarital assets separate.
+Don't open a joint bank account with non-marital funds, even if you intend to keep track of which portion is separate.
+It's much more prudent to maintain separate accounts if you wish to keep non-marital assets separate.

-DON'T assume that just because you owned property prior to marriage, no portion of it will be deemed marital property.
-For example, if the home you owned before marriage increases in value during the marriage as a result of you and your spouse's efforts to maintain and improve it, your spouse may be entitled to a portion of that increase in value.
+Don't assume that just because you owned property prior to marriage, no portion of it will be deemed marital property.
+For example, if the home you owned before marriage increases in value during the marriage because of you and your spouse's efforts to maintain and improve it, your spouse may be entitled to a portion of that increase in value.